 - Learn more about SSHRC and its mandate.

 - See the complete list of policies, regulations and guidelines relevant to the work of SSHRC merit reviewers.

 - SSHRC’s Talent, Insight and Connection pages provide information about the three programs through which SSHRC funding opportunities are offered.

-- Information specific to individual funding opportunities (including on their evaluation and adjudication) is available in the respective funding opportunity description.
+- Information specific to individual funding opportunities (including their evaluation and adjudication) is available in the respective funding opportunity description.